INNER MEANING OF SURAH KAHF, VERSES 60-82

 Khidr means ‘Green’.
 His name is not mentioned in the Holy Qur’an, but tradition speaks of ‘One of Our servants’ as being Khidr.
 His knowledge is fresh and green, and drawn out from God’s own Presence.
 He is a mysterious being, who has to be sought out.
 He has the secrets of the paradoxes of life, which ordinary people do not understand or understand in a wrong sense.
 The nearest equivalent figure in the literature of the People of the Book is Meichizedek.
 In Genesis XIV.
 18-20, he appears as kind of Salem, Priest of the Most High God: he blesses Abraham, and Abraham gives him tithes.
 He seems to live for all times.

-The above is a revised version of the original article “Esoterics in Qur’anic Parables: The Example of Moses and Khidr” which appeared in Ilm magazine, March 1977, Volume 2, Numbers 3 and 4, published by the Shia Imami Ismaili Tariqah and Religious Education Board for the United Kingdom (formerly known as The Ismailia Association).
+The above is a revised version of the original article “Esoterics in Qur’anic Parables: The Example of Moses and Khidr” which appeared in Ilm magazine, March 1977, Volume 2, Numbers 3 and 4, published by the Shia Imami Ismaili Tariqah and Religious Education Board for the United Kingdom (ITREB which was formerly known as The Ismailia Association).

 About the author: (Rai) Jehangir A. Merchant has served Ismaili institutions as an Alwaez, teacher and writer for five decades, both in an honorary and professional capacity.
 He currently resides in Vancouver, Canada.
-This article appeared under an earlier revision in Ilm, the magazine Alwaez edited when he served with the Ismaili Tariqah and Religious Education Board (ITREB) for the United Kingdom.
+During his tenure with ITREB United Kingdom from 1975-1992, he edited Ilm magazine.

 Other articles by the same author on this Web Site: